Lessons learned upgrading our frontend component library

 When refactoring literally the whole application, you don’t want to temporarily pause the implementation of any new features.
-However doing both at the same time could result in conflicts and lead to spending way too much time on aligning two different codebases.
-Thus we chose to spend the majority of the time working on the frontend upgrade as well as spending some time on non-frontend related tasks.
+However, doing both at the same time could result in conflicts and lead to excessive amount of time on aligning two different codebases.
+Thus we chose to spend the majority of the time working on the frontend upgrade, as well as spending some time on non-frontend related tasks.
 The upgrade, although it was time-consuming, went well without any major complications.

 After we upgraded everything, updated the tests and properly code-reviewed and tested it, we asked for company-wide help to manually test the app more comprehensively.
 Some small cosmetic bugs were found as a result, and after fixing those, the new changes were ready for a release to production.

 We had zero customer complaints following the release so it was safe to say that the upgrade went well!